Make Congress Do Their Jobs

 - Make budgets for the long-term

-- Annual budgeting is a recipe for Congressional chaos and ensures government inefficiency.
+- Annual budgeting is a recipe for Congressional chaos and only adds to government inefficiency.
 A simple switch to biennial budgeting would provide sorely needed predictability to federal agencies, our military, and the private sector.

 - Consolidate redundant programs

 - Too many agencies waste taxpayer money by duplicating already existing programs.
-The Government Accountability Office already identified programs that should be consolidated.
+The Government Accountability Office has previously identified programs that should be consolidated.
 It is time to act on those recommendations.

 - Make the federal government “Buy Smarter”